 Video cards in this class have dedicated hardware for Ray Tracing and Physically Based Rendering for the fastest processing.
 Examples² include:

-Exclusions: Workstation class graphics cards, such as the NVIDIA Quadro® series and the AMD FirePro™ series, are generally not recommended as they tend to deliver poor performance when used with SoftPlan, which is designed to take advantage of features provided by so called ‘gaming’ cards, features which most workstation cards lack.
+Exclusions: Workstation class graphics cards, such as the NVIDIA Quadro® series and the AMD Radeon Pro (formerly FirePro™) series, are NOT recommended as they tend to deliver poor performance when used with SoftPlan, which is designed to take advantage of features provided by so called ‘gaming’ cards, features which most workstation cards lack.

 Limitations: Integrated graphics (i.e. no separate graphics card) often do not have dedicated RAM, instead sharing memory with the system in general.
 This is common with both laptop and desktop computers and can result in inferior performance as compared to that of a separate graphics card.

 ¹ SoftPlan version 2020 and all earlier versions of SoftPlan do not make use of DirectX12.

 ² Examples are for reference only and program compatibility is not guaranteed.